Enter your search terms in the Find field on the Basic Search screen.

 Search these databases to find scholarly peer-reviewed journal articles, magazine articles, and news on a broad range of subjects.

-Pro tip: If you are looking for scholarly or peer reviewed articles, most databases have a search limiter you can select to narrow to only scholarly/peer reviewed.
+If you are looking for scholarly or peer-reviewed articles, most databases have a search limiter you can select to narrow to only scholarly/peer-reviewed.
 Look for this option to narrow your search, there will most likely be a box for you to check.

 Virtually all journals that MSMU has full-text access to online are indexed in our E-Journal search.
 Simply type in the title, hit search, and you will find all the databases where you can access the journal.